datacarpentry/cloud-genomics/episodes/01-why-cloud-computing.md

 * Form of payment (credit card)*
 * Understanding of Amazon's billing and payment (See: [Getting started with AWS Billing and Cost Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-getting-started.html))

-\* You can use some of Amazon Web Services (AWS) for free, or see if you qualify for an AWS Grant (See: [https://aws.amazon.com/grants/](https://aws.amazon.com/grants/) ) if you are using AWS for education.
+\* You can use some of Amazon Web Services (AWS) for free, or see if you qualify for AWS Cloud Credits for Research (See: [https://aws.amazon.com/research-credits/](https://aws.amazon.com/research-credits/) ).
 The free level of service *will not* be sufficient for working with the amount of data we are using for our lessons.

 ### Cloud platform choices